-A pure 12-step program closely follows the original 12 steps to recovery.
+A pure 12 step program closely follows the original 12 steps to recovery.
 The most important foundation step is that in order achieve control of alcohol a person must accept the fact that they are completely powerless over their drinking, and need to put their faith in a higher power.

 Individuals are encouraged to have a personal understanding of the idea of a “higher power”, and are not required to follow any particular religious tradition.

-Living the 12 steps to recovery
+Living the 12 Program

 Some clients attending rehabilitation at Cycles of Change are learning about the 12 steps for the first time.
 Others have tried a less structured and “repurposed” 12 step program created around a modified idea of 12 steps, but were not able to remain sober.

-Cycles of Change is faithful to the 12 steps that were first written and have been shown to be the most consistent in terms of their effectiveness:
+Cycles of Change is faithful to the 12 steps that were first written and have been shown to be the most consistent in terms of their effectiveness.

 - Admitting that one is powerless over alcohol – that one’s life has become unmanageable.